 - Cross your arms on your chest, with your hands resting just below the collarbones.

-- Then simply lift your elbows slowly.
-The muscle action is as much pressure as is required to prepare the area to flush lymphatic fluid.
+- Then lift your elbows slowly.
+The muscle action is as much pressure required to prepare the area to flush lymphatic fluid.

 Next, clear the axillary area:

 - Use your other hand to gently scoop the underarm area from top to bottom.
-The only pressure required is that which is gentle enough to move the surface of the skin.
+The only pressure required is gentle enough to move the surface of the skin.